unfor19/tfcoding/README.md

 ### Create the file tfcoding.tf

 This file contains the code that will be rendered.
 Currently supports Variables and Local Values, does not work when referencing to Resources and Modules.
-The file must stored in a relative directory to `$PWD`.
+The file must be stored in a relative directory to `$PWD`.

 ```go
 variable "environment" {